 Estate of the Artist

-London, Waddington Galleries, William Turnbull, Horses: Development of a Theme, Other Sculptures and Paintings, 22 June - 20 July 2001, cat no.6, illus colour p15, on view at the Yorkshire Sculpture Park, Wakefield
+London, Waddington Galleries, William Turnbull: Horses Development of a Theme, Other Sculptures and Paintings, 22 June–20 July 2001, cat no.6, illus colour p15, on view at the Yorkshire Sculpture Park, Wakefield

-Amanda A. Davidson, The Sculpture of William Turnbull, Henry Moore Foundation / Lund Humphries, Aldershot, 2005, cat no.301, illus b/w p190
+Amanda A. Davidson, The Sculpture of William Turnbull, The Henry Moore Foundation in association with Lund Humphries, Aldershot, 2005, cat no.276, illustrated b/w p180

-The origins of Horse, 1999, date back to William Turnbull’s second recorded sculpture, made while he was a student at the Slade.
-In the artist’s catalogue raisonné, Amanda Davidson describes this and another early work:
+William Turnbull’s second recorded sculpture was Horse, 1946, made whilst he was still a student at the Slade.
+Amanda Davidson describes this and another early work:

 2. Ibid p29